Omnia-Fishing/administrate-field-lazy_has_many/README.md

 Or install it yourself as:

-    $ gem install administrate-field-lazy_belongs_to
+    $ gem install administrate-field-lazy_has_many

 ## Usage

 This field needs a bit of setup, unless you're using [XPBytes/administrate-base_controller](https://github.com/XPBytes/administrate-base_controller), in order to lazily collect the values you're looking for.
 If you _are_ using the `BaseController`, you only need to set-up the [fields](#fields).

 ### Controller